petems/petersouter.xyz/content/post/tddbdd-with-puppet-code.md

 The problem is spinning up a new machine is not super quick:

 * Vagrant VM's have a startup cost that makes the R-G-R loop slow
-* Spinning up a cloud instance can be faster (especially if the cloud instance offers SSD nodes!) but there's a cost assosiated.
+* Spinning up a cloud instance can be faster (especially if the cloud instance offers SSD nodes!) but there's a cost associated.

 One potential solution is using Beaker's Docker support.
 Containers are much faster to provsion to run Puppet code on, and if setup correctly can give a fairly quick feedback loop of actual acceptance tests for your Puppet code.